A definition of each deduction is listed below. If you need further assistance in properly

 Sales of Manufacturing Machinery/Equipment and Installation Labor

 Sales and leases of machinery and equipment, including repair and replacement parts with a useful life in excess of one year, to manufacturers and processors for hire for direct use in manufacturing operations.
 This exemption includes charges for installation, labor and services.
-Sellers must obtain a Buyers Retail Sale s Tax Exemption Certificate from the buyer.
+Sellers must obtain a Manufacturer's Sales and Use Tax Exemption Certificate for Manufacturing Machinery and Equipment from the buyer.
 WAC 458-20-13601

 Sales to Electrolytic Processors